Hornbill201/SelfDrivingCar-P5-Vehicle_Detection/README.md

 ## Discussion
 ### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I found that in some frame of the video, the
+I found that in some frame of the video, there will be missed detection.
+I think I need to enlarge the search area.
+However, large area will take more time to process the image.
+The reason that we want to use the multi-scale search is to avoid false positive, because the SVC classifier may make mistakes.
+I think we may want to use some better classifiers, such as the CNN or SVM with non-linear kernals.